 What Makes a Travel Backpack Suitable for Europe?

 Multiple factors are critical in choosing a backpack for Europe.
 Let’s take a peek:

 A main advantage of a backpack is being able to carry it on flights.
 In Europe, the maximum carry-on size is about 40 liters.
 Carrying the pack on the flight is crucial to my peace of mind, so I try to keep my travel backpack to under 35 liters, just to be safe.

 Another way to look at size is through measurements.
-Generally, the travel backpack should be no larger than 22 x 14 x 9 inches to ensure it makes the cut on carry-on luggage.
+Generally, the travel backpack should be no larger than 22 x 14 x 9 inches to ensure it cuts on carry-on luggage.

 Yet, just having the right size backpack doesn’t guarantee you can carry it on the plane.
 The pack will also have to meet weight requirements.

 Aim for about 20 to 25 pounds.
 For many of us, that’s all we can comfortably carry anyhow.
 You’ll have to travel light to fit everything in a travel backpack.
 Airlines can be demanding, so be prepared to pay even if you’ve taken the same pack on the same airlines before.
 As they say, it’s better to be safe than sorry.